Home safety: Around the house

 How can gates help reduce the risk of falls to your child?

 Install safety gates properly.
 Gates should always be installed and used according to the manufacturer's instructions.
 The locking mechanisms should always be placed on the side away from the child.
 Hardware-mounted gates should be installed at the top and bottom of stairs.
+If you use pressure-mounted gates, use them only at the bottom of stairs, never at the top.

 Use the correct gates.
 Once your child's chin is in line with the top of the gate or when he or she is two years old, the gate is no longer effective.
 A child may attempt to jump or climb over the gate.
 Teach children, two years and older, to climb stairs and practise with them until they are able to climb independently.
 Remind family members and friends to close the gate.